The Complete Guide to Becoming a Diagnostic Medical Sonographer

 No matter what education path you choose, it is important to look at the school’s accreditation and curriculum.

-When selecting a sonography program, you want to choose a program that is accredited through the Commission on Accreditation of Allied Health/Education Programs, or CAAHEP.
-There are 150 CAAHEP accredited programs across the country.
+When selecting a diagnostic medical sonography program, you want to choose a program that is accredited through the Commission on Accreditation of Allied Health/Education Programs, or CAAHEP.
+There are 150 CAAHEP-accredited programs across the country.

 It is also important to look for a program that provides hands-on experience and clinicals so you can practice scanning real patients and see real pathology.
 There are online sonography programs available, however, they often don’t provide hands-on experience and many experienced sonographers do not recommend them.